-Represented international company and executive in high-stakes federal and Nevada litigation regarding corporate governance and shareholder rights.
+Represented a Japanese company and chief executive in high-stakes federal and Nevada litigation regarding corporate governance and shareholder rights.

-Conducted internal investigation for major Japanese company regarding substantial foreign investments and handled related FCPA and accounting investigations before US DOJ and state and foreign regulators.
+Conducted internal investigation for a Japanese gaming and entertainment company concerning foreign investments and handled parallel FCPA and accounting investigations before the DOJ and state and foreign regulators.

-Conducted internal investigations for audit committee of Silicon Valley tech company and handled related FCPA investigations before US DOJ and SEC.
+Conducted internal investigations for the audit committee of a Silicon Valley tech company and handled related FCPA investigations before the DOJ and SEC.

-Conducted internal investigations for drilling technology company and handled related FCPA and trade sanctions investigations before US DOJ, SEC, and Treasury.
+Conducted internal investigations for a drilling technology company and handled related FCPA and trade sanctions investigations before the DOJ, SEC, and Treasury.

 Represented pharmaceutical and food services executives in criminal investigations by Antitrust Division of the US DOJ.

 Counseled a major telecommunications company regarding Freedom of Information Act lawsuit seeking disclosure of government phone surveillance program records.